Acceptance

 For a long time I didn’t accept my body.

-When I was studying dancing I had to be super thin and follow certain standards and this mindset forced me to don't
+When I was studying dancing I had to be super thin and follow certain standards and this mindset forced me to don't accept my body for a long time.

 When I stopped dancing I went through a journey of acceptance and even now there are difficult days.